 "Because our meetings are too long" clearly suggests a solution – to cut meetings short, so when you're identifying a problem ("we don't have enough time to execute our ideas"), don't suggest an immediate solution, it might not be the right one.

-Digging up the root cause of the problem and gathering data is the first step in writing actionable goals.
-The issue in the ABC company clearly was: “We spend too much time talking, and not enough time doing things” but the duration of the meetings was a symptom, and not the root cause of the problem.
+The issue in the marketing team clearly was: “We spend too much time talking, and not enough time doing things” but the duration of the meetings was a symptom and not the root cause of the problem.

 Now, how do we find out what’s really behind this issue?